 Although the outcome of either choice is unclear, the real unknown here is – how long will this thing last?

-If the hold of COVID-19 on business operations is only for a couple of months (optimistically speaking), there’s not much to change, we just need to hold on.
+If the hold of COVID-19 on business operations is lifted, there’s not much to change, we just need to hold on.

-But, if we consider the impact of a 6-month period, or even longer (there’s the pessimist), we need to start thinking strategically about how we can continue to work without exposing ourselves, or our customers, to COVID-19.
-This creates a huge change to the customer journey we were working by only a month ago.
+But, if we consider the impact of a further 6-month period, or even longer (there’s the pessimist), we need to start thinking strategically about how we can continue to work without exposing ourselves, or our customers, to COVID-19.
+This creates a huge change to the customer journey.

 The Old Customer Journey